Zvonko Bušić: Death

 Bušić committed suicide at the age of 67 on 1 September 2013 by gunshot at his home in Rovanjska near Zadar; he was discovered by his wife.
 Thousands came to his burial in the Alley of the Defenders on the Mirogoj cemetery in Zagreb.
+In his suicide note, Bušić said he'd been disillusioned upon his return to an independent Croatia:"I am sorry but I cannot stand the Plato's cave anymore…Goodbye friends, goodbye relatives, goodbye all good Croats.
+Forgive me for everything, stay true to our original Croatia and protect our homeland Croatia."

+Legacy

+His prisoner number, 03941158, was worn by Marko Perković Thompson at his 5 July 2025 concert to honour Bušić's actions.